Mohamed-Shalabi/EOC-Manager/README.md

 ### Dependeny Injection Framework

 DI in the project is not good at all from an abstraction point of view.
 Although I made injection independent of `get_it`, I forgot to do that also in registering dependenies, which means that changing `get_it` package will be overwhelming!

-**Note**

-I was funny and silly that I implemented this architecture for a single-page application in about 70 files!
-The main reason for that is that I decided to use vertical slices depending on the use cases.
-Each use case has its own Cubit and Repository!
-This helped much when different use cases depend on the same data source but with different implementation.
-But using this approach made repositories useless because it was possible to implement the use cases in the data layer, not the repositories!